-- Section 1: Executive Summary includes a broad overview of the Plan and its history, planning framewark, and the planning process. - Section 2: History and Context provides a historical account of the neighborhood's growth and development over time. - Section 3: Asset Inventory is a detailed account of the physical and regulatory aspects of the neighborhood.
-It includes a broad array of information including a community profile (demographics), community perspective, existing land use and zoning, overview of the 1976 Sector Plan, historic overlay zones and districts, existing transportation systems, and utilities. - Section 4: Goals and Objectives that were developed through the public involvement process and provide direction for the recommendations contained in later sections of the Sector Plan are included.
-The Goals and Objectives cover Land Use and Zoning, Historic Preservation, Community Character, Transportation, and Quality of Life.
+- Section 1: Executive Summary includes a broad overview of the Plan and its history, planning framewark, and the planning process. - Section 2: History and Context provides an historical account of the neighborhood's growth and development over time. - Section 3: Asset Inventory is a detailed account of the physical and regulatory aspects of the neighborhood.
+It includes a broad array of information including a community profile (demographics), community perspective, existing land use and zoning, overview of the 1976 Sector Development Plan, historic overlay zones and districts, existing transportation systems, and utilities.